 In order to realize management that is conscious of the cost of capital and stock price, we believe that it is necessary to make investments and review our business portfolio to achieve sustainable growth, while fully aware of the cost of capital and capital profitability.
-In addition to improving profitability, the Company will continue to strive to reduce assets and improve capital efficiency, and in the next medium-term management plan, we will analyze and evaluate capital profitability based on ROIC by business and clarify our approach to the business portfolio.
+In addition to improving profitability, the Company will continue to strive to reduce assets and improve capital efficiency.
+In the medium-term management plan "ADX 2026" disclosed on April 1 this year, the basic strategy is to "strengthen earning power and shift to a high-profit structure."
+We will promote initiatives to improve capital efficiency by analyzing and evaluating capital profitability based on ROIC by business, verifying the effects of capital investment, strengthening asset management related to business activities, and reviewing cross-shareholdings.
 In addition, we will seek to raise corporate awareness through TV commercials, briefings for individual investors, official websites, etc., and promote initiatives such as continuing to hold business-specific briefings for institutional investors and strengthening disclosure of ESG-related information, etc., thereby gaining the understanding of shareholders regarding the Group's business strategies.